Area of a triangle

-Calculating the area of a triangle is an elementary problem encountered often in many different situations.
+In geometry, calculating the area of a triangle is an elementary problem encountered often in many different situations.
 The best known and simplest formula is $T=bh/2,$ where b is the length of the base of the triangle, and h is the height or altitude of the triangle.
 The term "base" denotes any side, and "height" denotes the length of a perpendicular from the vertex opposite the base onto the line containing the base.
+Euclid proved that the area of a triangle is half that of a parallelogram with the same base and height in his book Elements in 300 BCE.
 In 499 CE Aryabhata, used this illustrated method in the Aryabhatiya (section 2.6).

 Although simple, this formula is only useful if the height can be readily found, which is not always the case.
 For example, the land surveyor of a triangular field might find it relatively easy to measure the length of each side, but relatively difficult to construct a 'height'.
 Various methods may be used in practice, depending on what is known about the triangle.
-Other frequently used formulae for the area of a triangle use trigonometry, side lengths (Heron's formula), vectors, coordinates, line integrals, Pick's theorem, or other properties.
+Other frequently used formulas for the area of a triangle use trigonometry, side lengths (Heron's formula), vectors, coordinates, line integrals, Pick's theorem, or other properties.

+History

+Heron of Alexandria found what is known as Heron's formula for the area of a triangle in terms of its sides, and a proof can be found in his book, Metrica, written around 60 CE.
+It has been suggested that Archimedes knew the formula over two centuries earlier, and since Metrica is a collection of the mathematical knowledge available in the ancient world, it is possible that the formula predates the reference given in that work.
+In 300 BCE Greek mathematician Euclid proved that the area of a triangle is half that of a parallelogram with the same base and height in his book Elements of Geometry.

+In 499 Aryabhata, a great mathematician-astronomer from the classical age of Indian mathematics and Indian astronomy, expressed the area of a triangle as one-half the base times the height in the Aryabhatiya.

+A formula equivalent to Heron's was discovered by the Chinese independently of the Greeks.
+It was published in 1247 in Shushu Jiuzhang ("Mathematical Treatise in Nine Sections"), written by Qin Jiushao.